Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: The Block Interpolation Framework

 \section{The Block Interpolation Framework}

-We show how to obtain tight lower bounds under $\sharpETH$ by means of multivariate polynomial interpolation.
-More specifically, for a general class of univariate graph polynomials $p$, we show that, for fixed $\xi\in\mathbb{Q}$,
+In this section, we show how to obtain tight lower bounds for evaluating graph polynomials under $\sharpETH$ by means of multivariate polynomial interpolation.
+More specifically, for a general class of univariate graph polynomials $p$, we show that, for certain fixed $\xi\in\mathbb{Q}$, we can reduce the coefficient problem of $p$ to the evaluation problem of $p$ on $\xi$.

 This is useful due to the following reasons: Firstly, many counting problems can be expressed as evaluation problems $\evalfix{\xi}p$ for adequate graph polynomials $p$ and points $\xi$.
 For instance, the Tutte polynomial collects an abundance of such examples.
 Secondly, as discussed in the introduction, many classical $\sharpP$-hardness proofs for $\evalfix{\xi}p$ first establish $\sharpP$-hardness for $\coeff p$ and then reduce this to the evaluation problem by some form of interpolation.
 In many cases, the classical $\sharpP$-hardness proof for $\coeff p$ already yields a tight lower bound under $\sharpETH$.
-In such cases, our technique allows to transfer this lower bound to $\evalfix{\xi}p$.
+Our technique then allows to transfer this lower bound to $\evalfix{\xi}p$.

-The remainder of this section is structured as follows: In Section~\ref{sub:Admissible-graph-polynomials}, we first describe the ``format'' required from a univariate graph polynomial $p$ for our framework to apply.
-Then we show in Section~\ref{sub:Using-multivariate-interpolation} how to reduce
+The remainder of this section is structured as follows: In Section~\ref{subsec:Admissible-graph-polynomials}, we first describe the ``format'' required from a univariate graph polynomial $p$ for our framework to apply.
+Then we show in Section~\ref{subsec:Using-multivariate-interpolation} how to perform the reduction

-where $\vec{p}$ is a certain ``multivariate version'' of $p$, and the size of $S\subseteq\mathbb{Q}$ depends only upon the running time parameter $\epsilon$ in the sub-exponential reduction family, but not on the size of the input graph.
-In Section~\ref{sub:Weight-simulation}, we then show how to reduce
+where $\pmult p$ is a certain ``multivariate version'' of $p$, as mentioned in the introduction, and $S\subseteq\mathbb{Q}$ is a set whose size depends only upon the running time parameter $\epsilon$ in the sub-exponential reduction family, but not on the size of the input graph.
+In Section~\ref{subsec:Weight-simulation}, we then show how to reduce